 Select the encrypted text that you want to decrypt.
-Include the lines "-----BEGIN PGP MESSAGE-----" and "-----END PGP MESSAGE-----".
-Copy the text to the clipboard (Ctrl + C, or right click > copy).
+Include the lines "-----BEGIN clipboard (Ctrl + C, or right click > copy).
 The OpenPGP Applet (clipboard icon) now shows a padlock, meaning that it contains encrypted text.
 If the text that you selected is only signed but not encrypted, the OpenPGP Applet now shows a seal, meaning that the clipboard contains signed text.